amethyst/amethyst/book/src/appendices/b_migration_notes/transform_api_changes.md

 ## `Float` Type

 A wrapper type around `f32` and `f64`.
 It is used to hide the actual type being used internally.
-Mostly used with the Transform type.
+Mostly used with the TransformComponent type.
 The default type is `f32` and you can switch to the `f64` type by enabling the "float64" feature gate.

-## Renamed Transform Methods (Breaking Changes)
+## Renamed TransformComponent Methods (Breaking Changes)

 * `set(x|y|z)` to `set_translation(x|y|z)`